- The tutor who helps you with your grades

 We may receive compensation when you click on links to products from our partners.

-It’s a difficult answer. indeed, your skill sets, naturally, is detrimental to the role.
+It’s a difficult answer. indeed, your skill sets, naturally, are detrimental to the role.
 You wouldn’t dream of applying for a position that requires certifications and experience you don’t have.
 However, it’s fair to say that if ticking off the skill requirements in every job description were all it took to land your dream job; there would be fewer job seekers.
 Your personality plays a significant part in convincing the employer that you’re the right person for the role.
 Similarly, you can’t send your CV without making sure first that you have reliable references who are going to promote you to recruiters.

 It’s fair to say that if ticking off the skill requirements in every job description were all it took to land your dream job; there would be fewer job seekers.Tweet This